-Derivatives Used for: investment purposes; hedging; efficient portfolio management.
+Derivatives Used for: hedging; efficient portfolio management.
 Types: see Sub-Fund Derivatives Usage table under How the Sub-Funds Use Derivatives, Instruments and Techniques.
-TRS including CFD: 2% expected; 10% maximum.
-Global exposure calculation method: relative VaR.
-Expected level of leverage from derivatives: 200% indicative only.
-Leverage may significantly exceed this level from time to time.
+TRS including CFD: none.
+Global exposure calculation method: commitment.

-Currencies Sub-Fund Base Currency: EUR.
+Currencies Sub-Fund Base Currency: USD.
 Currencies of asset denomination: any.
-Hedging approach: flexible.
+Hedging approach: typically unhedged.

-The Sub-Fund is subject to Investment risks and Other associated risks from the techniques and securities it uses to seek to achieve its
+The Sub-Funds is subject to Investment risks and Other associated risks from the techniques and securities it uses to seek to achieve its objective.

-The table below explains how these risks relate to each other and the Outcomes to the Shareholder that could affect an investment in the
+The table below explains how these risks relate to each other and the Outcomes to the Shareholder that could affect an investment in the Sub-Fund.